GitHub Integration

 Repository Permissions

-- Grant the GitHub App access only to the toolkit repository
+- Grant the GitHub App access only to the configuration repository

 - Use "Only select repositories" instead of "All repositories"